 - Call Public Safety and Police Services at 906-487-2216 or visit in person at 206 MacInnes Drive

-- For students only, call the Office of Academic and Community Conduct at 906-487-2951 or visit in person in the Administration Building, Room 310
+- Students may call the Office of Academic and Community Conduct at 906-487-2951 or visit in person in the Administration Building, Room 310

-- The ADA/504 Grievance form can be submitted as an alternative method for reporting a grievance concerning a disability.
+- The ADA/504 Grievance form can be submitted as an alternative method for reporting a complaint concerning a disability.
 Please contact the ADA Coordinator at firstname.lastname@example.org to obtain this form.

 Complaints should include the name of the individual(s) against whom the complaint is made; the nature of the alleged offense(s); and the specifics of the offending incident(s) with details (what happened, who was present, when, where, any reasons why they believe the action was taken).